rushindrasinha/Tic-Tac-Toe-T3-/README.md

-#This is the GitHub Repo for GA Project 01 [Tic Tac Toe]
+#This is the GitHub Repo for GA Project 01 [Tic Tac Toe / T3]

 ---